mysociety/caps/README.md

 The site will be visible at <http://localhost:8000>.

-# Get and preprocess data (includes setting up a Solr text index for the plan document text)
+# Get, preprocess and load council, plan, and emissions data (includes setting up a Solr text index for the plan document text)

 ```
 script/update